 Methods without 100% match accuracy

-When no 100% match method is available, we connect the unique fingerprint collected in the app to the unique fingerprint collected in the browser to determine where user originated.
+When no 100% match method is available, we connect the unique snapshot collected in the app to the unique snapshot collected in the browser to determine where user originated.

-If you are concerned that users may potentially have the same fingerprint, you can choose to have us not match users if two identical fingerprints are outstanding.
+If you are concerned that users may potentially have the same snapshot, you can choose to have us not match users if two identical snapshots are outstanding.
 On the Dashboard’s Link Settings page, under advanced options, you should set Match Type to

 Unique.
 You can also modify the 7200 second (2 hour) default expiration for all links, or configure it for individual links by using the

-This means that if two users with the same fingerprint, on the same wifi, were to click a Branch link for your app, we would blacklist those digital fingerprints for the expiration duration.
+This means that if two users with the same snapshot, on the same wifi, were to click a Branch link for your app, we would blacklist those digital snapshots for the expiration duration.
 Therefore, when either user opens up your app, no match would be made.